tummfm/jax-sgmc/README.md

 ## Introduction

 **JaxSGMC** brings Stochastic Gradient Markov chain Monte Carlo (SGMCMC) samplers to JAX.
-Insired by [optax](https://github.com/deepmind/optax), **JaxSGMC** is built on a modular concept to increase reusability and accelerate research of new SGMCMC solvers.
+Inspired by [optax](https://github.com/deepmind/optax), **JaxSGMC** is built on a modular concept to increase reusability and accelerate research of new SGMCMC solvers.
 Additionally, **JaxSGMC** aims to promote probabilistic machine learning by removing obstacles in switching